 Android is both open source and far more open to alternative applications.
 Apple hasn’t ported any of its applications to Android and never will.

 The Play Store has more free apps than the App Store.
 But the best mobile games still prefer iOS first.
-Ultimately, quality beats quantity, and so this is narrow win for iOS.
+Ultimately, quality beats quantity, and so this is a narrow win for iOS.

 Alternative app stores and sideloading

 It’s relatively easy to sideload apps on Android.
 Tick a box in the settings, download an APK, and you’re set.
-There are also a lot of alternative app store beyond the Play Store, but sideloading can open you up to the risk of malware and isn’t worth worrying about for most people.
-Apple is opposed to third-party app stores, and if you want to access them, you’ll have to jailbreak your iphone.
+There are also a lot of alternative app stores beyond the Play Store, but sideloading can open you up to the risk of malware and isn’t worth worrying about for most people.
+Apple is opposed to third-party app stores, and if you want to access them, you’ll have to jailbreak your iPhone.
 If you want a wider choice of apps and easy sideloading, then your winner is obvious.